10 Easy DIY Curb Appeal Ideas

 Is your concrete walkway in decent but boring shape?
 Adding color, texture and width to an existing walkway by lining it with pavers is a whole lot easier and cheaper than replacing it.

 Stone, clay and concrete pavers are all good choices.
 The basic procedure involves digging a trench one paver wide along the walkway, leveling in a bed of sand or pea gravel, then setting and tamping pavers so they’re flush with the top of the walkway.
+A simple garden path with gravel, mulch or other materials is another easy, affordable option.

 Replace a Light Fixture